The EESC has actively influenced changes in the EU treaties and helped reform the institutions.

-The Lisbon Treaty signed on 13 December 2007 is the result of a process for reform of the European institutions which started in 2000 with the "Declaration on the Future of the Union", annexed to the Nice Treaty.
-This process continued with the establishment of the European Convention, which began its work in February 2002.
-The Convention was an innovative method to prepare for treaty reform, and provided for an open and transparent debate, involving stakeholders in a completely new way.
-The EESC actively participated in the work of the Convention through its three observers.
+The Lisbon Treaty, signed on 13 December 2007, was the outcome of a reform process which started in 2000 with the ‘Declaration on the Future of the Union’, annexed to the Nice Treaty.
+This led to the establishment of the European Convention, which began its work in February 2002.
+The Convention was a new way of preparing treaty reform, because it brought a wider range of participants into an open and transparent debate.
+Three EESC observers took part.

-The EESC had considered it regrettable that the 2007 IGC, like the 2004 IGC, did not fulfil the expectations of a greater involvement of Europe’s citizens and democratic participation.
-The EESC however has endorsed the content of the Lisbon Treaty as it preserves the main achievements of the Constitutional Treaty, which it had strongly supported.
-The Lisbon Treaty is a step forward in ensuring more effective and more democratic institutions in an enlarged Union, and equipping the EU with the wherewithal to meet the challenges facing it.
-The EESC was particularly pleased that the provisions of the Constitutional Treaty on the democratic life of the European Union, including those relating to participatory democracy and the role of the social partners, had been retained in full.
+We were disappointed that neither the 2004 nor the 2007 IGCs fulfilled all our expectations of greater democratic participation for Europe’s citizens.
+Nevertheless, we supported the Lisbon Treaty because it preserves the main achievements of the Constitutional Treaty, which we strongly supported.
+The Lisbon Treaty was a step forward in developing more democratic institutions in an enlarged Union, and equipping the EU to meet the challenges facing it.
+We were particularly pleased that the Constitutional Treaty provisions on the democratic life of the EU – on participatory democracy and the role of the social partners, for example – were retained in full.

-Thus, the entry into force of the Lisbon treaty opened a new era for the participation of citizens and their representative organisations in policy-shaping and decision-making processes of the European Union with a view to reinforcing the democratic legitimacy of European institutions and their work and activities.
+The Lisbon Treaty opened a new era, with new opportunities for citizens and their representative organisations to take part in EU policy- and decision-making, thus reinforcing the democratic legitimacy of European institutions and their work.

 The EESC and the Treaty of Lisbon – questions and answers

-How has the role of the EESC changed following the implementation of the Treaty of Lisbon?
+How has the Treaty of Lisbon changed the role of the EESC?
 How do the Treaty’s provisions affect social and civil dialogue, consultations between European social partners and more participation by organised civil society in general in EU affairs?
-Download the document.
+Download the document